Going out at Night

 The second type of accommodation is shared with a landlord and will have common shared areas such as bathrooms and kitchens.
 You will have fewer rights and less privacy (as your landlord may have the right to enter your bedroom without your permission) so please be sure that you know what this type of accommodation includes.

 Your safety and happiness is very important so please make sure you use a respectable estate agent who will explain everything you need to know about deposits, problems with repairs, council tax and bills, and unacceptable behaviour from your landlord.
-Please ask us if you need any further advice.

 The penalty for not having a licence can be prosecution in court and a fine of up to £1000.